Johanneum Gymnasium: History

 The Johanneum was founded by Johannes Bugenhagen, the spiritual representative of the reformer Martin Luther.
-In 1528 he came to Hamburg to give the city an Evangelical Lutheran church order, "the Erbarn Stadt Hamborch Christlike Ordeninge".
-On 24 May 1529, the Johanneum first opened its doors in the building of the secularized old St. Johannis monastery, on the site of today's Rathausmarkt as the "Latinsche Schole".
+In 1528, he came to Hamburg to give the city an Evangelical Lutheran church order, the Erbarn Stadt Hamborch Christlike Ordeninge.
+On May 24, 1529, the Johanneum first opened its doors in the building of the secularized old St. Johannis monastery, on the site of today's Rathausmarkt as the "Latinsche Schole".
 The actual school rooms were in half-timbered buildings in the inner courtyard of the monastery.
-In the beginning, the Johanneum was a school of scholars.
-Later, it devoted itself to the education of sons of merchants and traders in a second branch, the citizens' school.
+In the beginning, the Johanneum was a school for prospective academics with a focus on Latin and ancient Greek.
+Later, a second citizens' school branch was added for the education of sons of merchants and traders, which was later split off as a separate "Realgymnasium des Johanneums".

+The patriciate of the city republic of Hamburg was educated at the Johanneum following humanist traditions.
+Important scholars and authors of the early Enlightenment worked here, including Hermann Samuel Reimarus, Barthold Heinrich Brockes, Michael Richey, and Johann Albert Fabricius.
+Georg Philipp Telemann and Carl Philipp Emanuel Bach were cantors here, and this established a lasting tradition and reputation.

 New building at the Speersort

-In 1826 the order for the new school was placed, but the lack of funds made it initially not possible to implement it.
-From 1838 to 1840, the new building at the Speersort was finally built on the site of the cathedral demolished in 1806, where the germ cell of Hamburg once stood, the so-called Hammaburg.
-At the same time, the medieval Johannis monastery was demolished.
-The imposing classicist new building, designed by Carl Ludwig Wimmel (1786–1845) and Franz Gustav Forsmann (1795–1878), to be entered from the south through the main entrance, had two wing structures leading to today's cathedral street through arcades were connected.
+In 1826, a new school building was ordered but initially not implemented due to a lack of funds.
+Construction took place from 1838 to 1840 at the Speersort location, the site of the Hamburg's old cathedral which had been demolished in 1806.
+This is where the Hammaburg stood, the nucleus of the settlement that was to become the city of Hamburg.
+The medieval St Johannis monastery was demolished at the same time.
+The imposing classicist new building, designed by Carl Ludwig Wimmel (1786–1845) and Franz Gustav Forsmann (1795–1878), consisted of a main middle building and two wing structures that were connected through arcades facing Domstrasse, where the main entrance was located.
 The building was based on competing designs by Alexis de Chateauneuf (1799–1853) and Carl Ludwig Wimmel.
-The patriciate of the city republic of Hamburg was brought up humanistically in the Johanneum, important scholars and authors of the early Enlightenment worked here (Hermann Samuel Reimarus, Barthold Heinrich Brockes, Michael Richey, Johann Albert Fabricius, and others), Georg Philipp Telemann and Philipp Emanuel Bach were cantors here, and this established a lasting tradition and reputation.
-The Johanneum survived the Great Fire of 1842, which caused numerous buildings to go up in flames.
+The building survived the Great Fire of 1842, which caused numerous buildings nearby to go up in flames, including St Petri church.

+The Speersort building housed the two schools (Gelehrtenschule and Realgymnasium) as well as a library that later was to become the city's public university library (the Staats- und Universitätsbibliothek) and a higher school for academics ("Akademisches Gymnasium").